 As a VVLP pro bono attorney you receive discounts on valuable materials and events from the National Law Centers.
 There is currently information available on special discounts for pro bono attorneys from the National Consumer Law Center.
 If you are interested in receiving this information please contact the VVLP.

 As a VVLP volunteer you are eligible to receive low-cost or free CLE training.
-Topics for events include: foreclosure, senior citizen issues and mentoring for new attorneys.
+Topics for events include: foreclosure, eviction defense, senior citizen issues and mentoring for new attorneys.

 Other Pro Bono Opportunities with VVLP